apenwarr/redo/README.md

 # What are the three parameters ($1, $2, $3) to a .do file?

-FIXME:
-These definitions might change.
-It turns out that djb's original definitions differ from these and we should probably change ours in order to maintain compatibility.
+NOTE: These definitions have changed since the earliest (pre-0.10) versions of redo.
+The new definitions match what djb's original redo implementation did.

-(In his version, $1 is always the name of the target, and
+$1 is the name of the target file.
-$2 is the target with the extension removed.)

-$1 is the name of the target, with the extension removed, if any.
+$2 is the basename of the target, minus the extension, if any.

-$2 is the extension of the target, including the leading dot.

 $3 is the name of a temporary file that will be renamed to the target filename atomically if your .do file returns a zero (success) exit code.

-In a file called `chicken.a.b.c.do` that builds a file called `chicken.a.b.c`, $1 is `chicken.a.b.c`, $2 is blank, and $3 is a temporary name like `chicken.a.b.c.tmp`.
+In a file called `chicken.a.b.c.do` that builds a file called `chicken.a.b.c`, $1 and $2 are `chicken.a.b.c`, and $3 is a temporary name like `chicken.a.b.c.tmp`.
 You might have expected
-$1 to be just `chicken`, but that's not possible, because redo doesn't know which portion of the filename is the "extension."
+$2 to be just `chicken`, but that's not possible, because redo doesn't know which portion of the filename is the "extension."
 Is it `.c`, `.b.c`, or `.a.b.c`?

 .do files starting with `default.` are special; they can build any target ending with the given extension.
-So let's say we have a file named `default.c.do` building a file called `chicken.a.b.c`. $1 is `chicken.a.b`, $2 is `.c`, and $3 is a temporary name like `chicken.a.b.c.tmp`.
+So let's say we have a file named `default.c.do` building a file called `chicken.a.b.c`. $1 is `chicken.a.b.c`, $2 is `chicken.a.b`, and $3 is a temporary name like `chicken.a.b.c.tmp`.

 You should use $1 and $2 only in constructing input